wp-plugins/security-by-supsystic/readme.txt

 3. Activate the plugin through the 'Plugins' menu in WordPress
 4. Visit the Main Page of the plugin and check the most important secure alerts and security notifications

-NOTE: Don't forget to using backup as the one of the most effective way to defence your website
+NOTE: Dont forget to using backup as the one of the most effective way to defence your website

 == Screenshots ==

-1. Security by Supsystic - secure alerts and notifications page
+1. [Security by Supsystic](http://supsystic.com "WordPress Security Plugin") - secure alerts and notifications page

 == Changelog ==

+= 1.0.3 =
+ * Minor issues fix
+ * Small readme corrections

 = 1.0.2 =
 * Added tooltips with different security descriptions